isomerpages/singapore-customs-cms/_individuals-going-through-customs/Arrivals/declaration-and-payment-of-taxes.md

 -   [Dutiable goods exceeding your duty-free concession or Goods exceeding your GST relief](/individuals/going-through-customs/arrivals/duty-free-concession-and-gst-relief);
 -   [Controlled or restricted goods or Prohibited goods](/individuals/going-through-customs/arrivals/prohibited-and-controlled-goods)

-The Red Channel and the examination counters are manned by **the Immigration & Checkpoints Authority (ICA)**.
+The Red Channel and the examination counters are manned by **the Immigration &amp; Checkpoints Authority (ICA)**.
 Checks on persons, baggage and vehicles entering Singapore are conducted by ICA.

 ## What to do at the Red Channel